Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 ## Investigating the Weather-Express issue with Dynatrace
 Duration: 5

-Access the **/current** purepaths again and this time, you should have a pretty good idea on where the error is coming from
+Access the **/current** purepaths again and this time, Dynatrace should give you a pretty good idea where the error is coming from

 ![Weather-ExpressPP](assets/bootcamp/azure/weather-express-pp.gif)

 ### Resolution and Verification